LisbonLisboaPortugal.com

 The Feira do Relógio

-The Feira do Relógio is the largest market in Lisbon, and is held every Sunday in the Marvila district (formerly known as Chelas).
+The Feira do Relógio is Lisbon's largest market, held every Sunday morning in the Marvila district (formerly known as Chelas).

-There are many stalls selling similar low-quality clothing and household items, but among them are many fascinating stalls with religious figures, furniture and locally produced wines.
-The main appeal is the bustling central food area, where you’ll find street food stalls, freshly baked breads, cheeses, meats, cakes and everything delicious from Portugal.
+There are countless stalls selling similar low-quality clothing, household items and electronics I wouldn't trust plugging in.
+Yet among all the mediocrity, there are some fascinating stalls selling locally produced wines, honey, olive oil, plants and gifts.
+I even found my niece's baptism outfit here.
+The main appeal is the bustling central food area, where you'll find street food stalls, freshly baked breads, cheeses, meats, cakes and all manner of Portuguese delicacies.

 Feira do Relógio market Lisbon